Mheek-frosh/Mheek-frosh/README.md

 - 👋 Hi, I’m @Mheek-frosh
-- 👀 I’m interested in front end design using flutter and dart
+- 👀 I’m interested in front end designer using flutter and dart
-- 🌱 I’m currently learning flutter
 - 💞️ I’m looking to collaborate on crossplatform mobile application
 - 📫 How to reach me via whatsapp @ +2347054885172